lsst-dm/prompt_processing/doc/playbook.rst

 KEDA
 =====

-Kubernetes Event-driven Autoscaling (KEDA) is installed with the KEDA operator in the `keda` Kubernetes namespace.
-The Prompt Processing instances for each instrument are deployed as Scaled Jobs.
+Kubernetes Event-driven Autoscaling (KEDA) is installed by the KEDA operator into the ``keda`` Kubernetes namespace.
+The Prompt Processing instances for each instrument are deployed as KEDA Scaled Jobs.

 Reverting KEDA Scaled Job
 -------------------------

 If there are configuration errors or code crashes KEDA can be reverted to a previous ArgoCD revision.
 Within ArgoCD select the Application.
-In the top navigation menu select `HISTORY AND ROLLBACK`.
-From here you can review the `PARAMETERS`.
-For the Revision you want to restore click in the three dots in the top right corner for that Revision and then `Redeploy`.
+In the top navigation menu select ``HISTORY AND ROLLBACK``.
+From here you can review the ``PARAMETERS`` to determine the appropriate revision to rollback to.
+For the Revision you want to restore click on the three dots in the top right corner for that Revision and then ``Redeploy``.

 Deleting Scaled Job
 -------------------

 Scaled Jobs can be deleted to delete currently running pods and prevent new pods from spawning.
 Within ArgoCD select the Application.
-On the `scaledjob` panel select the three dots in the top right then `Delete`.
-A `SYNC` can be perfomed later to restore the Scaled Job.
+On the ``scaledjob`` panel select the three dots in the top right then ``Delete``.
+A ``SYNC`` can be perfomed later to restore the Scaled Job.
 Scaled Jobs can also be deleted with Kubernetes.
 An example for HSC is below.

 .. code-block:: sh